amd-zhaofeng/SummarizationAdaptor/Design_Document.md

 - **GPU**: 8× NVIDIA H100 GPUs (80GB Memory each)
 - **System**: Linux-based high-performance computing server

-Training the adapter on the 5,000-sample subset completed in approximately 10 hours (5 epochs).
+Training the adapter on the 5,000-sample subset completed in approximately 10 hours (5 epochs), demonstrating the efficiency of the LoRA approach compared to full model fine-tuning which would typically require days instead of hours on similar hardware.

 #### Step 3: Trainer Setup and Execution
 - Initialize and execute the training process by setting up SFTTrainer with the model, datasets, and LoRA configuration, then run the training loop with automated evaluation and checkpointing.